Select Page

 Bible Study Leader: Rev. Dr. Bob Crilley

-Currently President of 360 Consulting Services.
-Retired after 35+ years of law enforcement with experience in patrol, traffic, communications, emergency management, and special operations.
-Married to Paula, a retired elementary teacher, for 22 years.
-Live in Garland and members at FPC Mesquite.
-Serve in many capacities including Ruling Elder, and Safety Team Member.
-Currently serving on Mo-Ranch Men’s Council
+Currently President of 360 Consulting Services specializing in Church, School, and Personal Safety.
+John retired after 35+ years of law enforcement with experience in patrol, traffic enforcement, communications, emergency management, and special operations.
+He is on the Grace Presbytery Disaster Response Team and serves as one of their ALICE Safety Trainers.
+John is married to Paula, a retired elementary school teacher.
+They enjoy family and travel, live in Garland, and are active members at FPC Mesquite where he serves in many capacities including Session, choir, and Safety Team Member.
+John has enjoyed his time serving on Mo-Ranch Men’s Council.

 Cost & Housing

-Wynne-Flato, Pheasant Run, Nicklos Place, Nicklos Barn, Westminster, Gate House, Chicken Roost, Braun House, Triplex Apartment
+Wynne-Flato, Pheasant Run, Nicklos Place, Nicklos Barn, Westminster, Gate House, Chicken Roost, Triplex Apartment

 Guest Lodge, Milk Barn, Riverdorm Apartment